11 Things You Wish You Knew Before Starting with DynamoDB

 - Small and constant dataset size, no unbounded data growth.

 - Constant or predictable read throughput, should not be bursty or unpredictable.

 - Apps that can tolerate eventually consistent reads, the least expensive data access operation in DynamoDB.

 For a new app still in experimental phase of growth, the above criteria are a good fit.
 However, as the app hits fast growth, increasingly larger data volumes need to be stored and served.
 If we add low latency and geo-distribution as additional requirements for driving customer satisfaction, DynamoDB becomes a cost-prohibitive choice that also slows down release velocity.
-Our post DynamoDB vs MongoDB vs Cassandra for Fast Growing Geo-Distributed Apps reviews a few popular alternatives to DynamoDB.
+Our post DynamoDB vs MongoDB vs YugabyteDB for Fast Growing Geo-Distributed Apps reviews a few popular alternatives to DynamoDB.